5 Ways to Celebrate National Fishing and Boating Week

 5. Share Your Love for Boating and Fishing on Social Media

-If you’re having fun during National Boating and Fishing Week, share the news with friends and family on social media.
+If you're having fun during National Fishing and Boating Week, share the news with friends and family on social media.

-Use the hashtags #NFBW2023 and #SeeYouOutHere to let everyone know that you’re at the helm and having a blast—and of course, don’t forget to tag @DiscoverBoating for a chance to be featured in our story.
+Use the hashtags #NFBW2025 and #SeeYouOutHere to let everyone know you're at the helm and having a blast.
+Also, don't forget to tag @DiscoverBoating for a chance to be featured in our story.
+Who knows, you may encourage a new boater or two to join us on the waterways.

-And who knows, you may encourage a new boater or two to join us all out there on the waterways.
+And who knows, you may encourage a new boater or two to join us on the waterways.

 Read Next: 10 Fun Things to Do on a Boat